Bess-Hub/Bess-Hub/README.md

 </div>

 - 🌱 I’m currently exploring an old hobby of mine...
 PROGRAMMING
-- 💭 I’m looking for a CAREER CHANGE.
+- 💭 I’m looking for an opportunity for a CAREER CHANGE
 <br>
 <div align="center">
   <h2> If you want to reach me... </h2>